Some days you may find that you have endless energy, and you’re ready to tackle everything on your to-do list.

 Some days I feel like I’m bursting with creativity and motivation.
 So, I knock out more projects and to-dos on those days.

-I like to have a clear timeline for when something needs to get done, and then plan around how I’m feeling each day.
+I have a habit of feeling anxious, so to combat that, I like to have a clear timeline for when something needs to get done, and then plan around how I’m feeling each day.

 On the days when I feel less like myself, or just don’t have the motivation, I purposefully make it a lighter day.